IBM/edge-ai-apis/API ReadMes/README_FeddataOps.md

 a)	Quantifies data quality
 b)	Remediates data with explanation
 ​
-Federated DataOps extend DQAI with the following enhanced capabilities:
+Federated DataOps extend DQAI with the following enhanced capabilities described in the next section focused on solving Edge data issues.
-1)	Model and Data Utility creation
-2)	Data Validation
-3)	Data Imputation
-4)	Data Noise

 ​
 Federated DataOps API extends the data assessment and remediation functions found in the Data Quality for AI with data and label remediation for tabular data sets with text data.
 Each function provides a quality score and a an explanation towards remediation